 A configure-price-quote (CPQ) tool makes buying and selling configurable services easier.

-CPQ can achieve the same results when selling services; however, the case for supporting the selling of services with CPQ is compelling for all kinds of reasons beyond market dynamics.
+CPQ software can achieve the same results when selling services; however, the case for supporting the selling of configurable services with CPQ is compelling for all kinds of reasons beyond market dynamics.

 Complex, discrete products often require the delivery of additional services to ensure that the customer will fully enjoy the benefits associated with acquiring and using the product.